BackupTheBerlios/hjb-svn/trunk/docs/rst/create-producer.rst

 * the destination-url may refer to either a JMS Topic or a JMS Queue.

-* optionally modifies its behaviour using the values of *delivery-mode*, *priority*, *time-to-live*, *disable-timestamps*, and *disable-messageIds*.
+* optionally modifies the behaviour of the created producer as specified by the values of *delivery-mode*, *priority*, *time-to-live*, *disable-timestamps*, and *disable-messageIds* parameters.

-* returns the URI of the created producer.
+* includes the URI of the producer in the standard HTTP 'Location' header of the response.

-Consult [JMSSpec]_ for about JMS Producers and their creation, particularly about the meaning of the various optional arguments to this command.
+Consult [JMSSpec]_ for about JMS Producers and their creation, especially about the various optional arguments to this command.

 .. _back to commands: ./command-list.html